Top 10 Things

 might help your sale somewhat, but most practices that are sold do not have it.

 How often do I purchase General and Office Equipment?

 Do keep your general and office equipment relatively new, less than 10 years old for dental equipment and less than 5 years old for office equipment.
 If you need to buy equipment, buy it now so you can enjoy it for a while.

 What should I clean up?

-Clean out all drawers, stacks, messes and piles.
-Throw out all unnecessary and unused
+Clean out EVERYTHING!
+All drawers, stacks, messes and piles.
+Throw out all unnecessary and unused.

 Should I computerize?

 If you haven't computerized yet, now is the time to do it.
 Many of the relatively inexpensive software programs seem almost as good as the very expensive: pick a standard commonly used program and go for it.
 If you are computerized, be sure you have a relatively modern equipment and monitors (probably less than 3 years old)